razorback16/swift-parakeet-mlx/README.md

 - **Model**: ~2.5GB (for mlx-community/parakeet-tdt-0.6b-v2)
 - **Audio processing**: ~100MB per minute of audio
 - **Recommended**: 8GB+ RAM for comfortable usage

+## Note

+From our experience, this is useful for testing and having a baseline understanding of Parakeet models but in production its quite resource intensive.
+For a more efficient and less power hungry approach, please take a look at our other opensourced solution, [FluidAudio](https://github.com/FluidInference/FluidAudioSwift)

 ## Installation